 Please note, however, that it is always an error to submit a value for the Depth header that is not allowed by the method's definition.
-Thus submitting a "Depth: 1" on a COPY, even if the resource does not have internal members, will result in a 400 Bad Request.
+Thus submitting a "Depth: 1" on a COPY, even if the resource does not have internal members, will result in a 400 (Bad Request).
 The method should fail not because the resource doesn't have internal members, but because of the illegal value in the header.

-8.3 Destination Header
+9.3 Destination Header

 '''

-Destination = "Destination" ": " URI
+Destination = "Destination" ":" absoluteURI

 '''

-The Destination header specifies a destination resource for methods such as COPY and MOVE, which take two URIs as parameters.
+The Destination header specifies the URI which identifies a destination resource for methods such as COPY and MOVE, which take two URIs as parameters.
+Note that the absoluteURI production is defined in [RFC2396].

-8.4 If Header
+9.4 If Header

 '''

 If = "If" ":" ( 1No-tag-list | 1Tagged-list)

 No-tag-list = List

 Tagged-list = Resource 1List

-Resource = Coded-url
+Resource = Coded-URL

 List = "(" 1(["Not"](State-token | "[" entity-tag "]")) ")"

-State-token = Coded-url
+State-token = Coded-URL

-Coded-url = "<" URI ">"
+Coded-URL = "<" absoluteURI ">"

 '''

-The If header is intended to have similar functionality to the If-Match header defined in section 14.25 of [Fielding et al., 1997].
-However the If header is intended for use with any URI which represents state information, referred to as a state token, about a resource as well as e-tags.
+The If header is intended to have similar functionality to the If-Match header defined in section 14.25 of [RFC2068].
+However the If header is intended for use with any URI which represents state information, referred to as a state token, about a resource as well as ETags.
 A typical example of a state token is a lock token, and lock tokens are the only state tokens defined in this specification.